 OUR POLICY RESEARCH STAFF

-founded in 1994 with an endowment from William R. Hewlett.
+PPIC is a public charity founded in 1994 with an endowment from William R. Hewlett.
 With co-founders Roger W. Heyns and Arjay Miller, Hewlett aspired to help California’s leaders better understand policy issues—and make informed decisions—by providing objective policy research.

 In the past, PPIC’s endowment supported many of our activities.
 Today, we increasingly receive generous assistance